 Annual cycle of work for governing bodies

-It is a good idea for all governing bodies to have an annual cycle of work identifying the key tasks which must be completed each term.
+It is a good idea for all governing bodies to have an annual cycle of work, sometimes referred to as a forward plan, identifying the key tasks which must be completed each term.
 The annual cycle of work should be agreed at the first governing body meeting in the autumn term.

 In setting an annual cycle of work governors should bear in mind: